 3. The TSCTSF invokes the Npcf_PolicyAuthorization service to transfer the traffic characteristics to be configured and performance characteristics to be measured to PCF.
+The TSCTSF may use GPSI and DNN/S-NSSAI information to request BSF for getting PCF for the PDU session and the UE address(es).

 The TSCTSF can process the traffic characteristics to be configured and performance characteristics to be measured as described in clause 6.2.2.

-Editor's note: It is FFS how does the TSCTSF learn the UE address required in Npcf_PolicyAuthorization service.